splunk/step/scrimmages/firefire/README.md

     default_checkpoint_date = <value>
     limit = <value>

-When we define an input, we use that stanza as a template- for example, here's the stanza we will use to bring in response data from the Seattle Fire Department<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>:
+When we define an input, we use that stanza as a template.
+For example, here is the stanza we will use to bring in response data from the Seattle Fire Department<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>:

     [socrata_feed://seattle_fire_response]